indus

 Scene 1

-Z still had an hour to wait.
-She scanned the cavernous lobby.
-The surrounding walls were like molten rivers standing still.
-Thick sheets of aloof concrete, protecting Z from the climate outside.
 In the corner Z spotted the now familiar B Code, its shape—with its curves and simple lines—trying too hard to be considered art deco.
 The lobby-based B Code was substantial yet submissive, stationed quietly in the corner.
 Z remembered when they were a novelty a decade ago.
 Had it been that long?

 The day they embedded the B Code into the concrete, everything changed.